 I find it unlikely that these students were "bullied".
-In my observations, these students were treated just like a Staten Islander might expect - cold and unnoticed.

-But bullied - NO. Not likely.
+In my observations, these students were treated just like a Staten Islander might expect - cold and unno- But bullied - NO. Not likely.

 CSI's school president is clearly within his right to move the school grounds of CSI H.S...(In reference to Olagoke's quote).
 That much is obvious.
-More obvious is the fact that we get out by guys and being single seems to be the only solution to keeping those no good, lying ass, two-timing, baby mama drama losers from breaking our hearts. dresses and enjoy those flirtaitous stares without guilt, grind up on whoever without worrying if someone you know is watching and if they are they're it's because the guy who looks old enough to be their father is hitting on

-5N back, YEAH!
+More obvious is the fact that we get 5N back, YEAH!

 James Plunkett